Give the Gift of Sight: Potential Gift Designations

 Catalyze Transformational Research

-You can help us improve the diagnosis, treatment, and prevention of eye diseases and vision loss by supporting basic, translational, and clinical research—the building blocks for many breakthroughs in medicine.
-Seed funding can support pilot studies that can be leveraged for large-scale government grants, bringing us one step closer to helping people worldwide.
-Examples of Research Funds include:
+Help us improve the diagnosis, treatment, and prevention of eye diseases and vision loss by supporting basic, translational, and clinical research—the building blocks for many breakthroughs in medicine.
+Your support, in areas like retina, optic neuropathies, cornea, and ocular genomics, brings us one step closer to helping people worldwide.

 Today, there is a growing demand for high-quality eye care as the incidence of chronic eye diseases like age-related macular degeneration and diabetic retinopathy continue to increase.
 Our clinician scientists are at the forefront of addressing some of the most significant and exciting advancements in ophthalmology that will prepare us to meet these challenges.
 Whether you designate your contributions to support a specific goal, research project, or faculty member, or make your gift without restrictions, your support will make a difference.